 Over the last few decades, we have become much more aware of the importance of being environmentally friendly.
 Years of pollution, deforestation, and wasteful consumption during the 20th century had a highly damaging impact on our global community.
 Today, it's important for our kids to recognize why being environmentally friendly is now more crucial than ever.
 Schools have done a great job of encouraging these programs, and we've seen a positive shift towards “green” living, eco-friendly alternatives, and renewable, recyclable products.
 Still, there's a lot more work to do, and it's important to teach our children the importance of these issues at a young age.

 1) Environmental awareness encourages your kids to take pride in their communities.
-Pollution negatively affects communities as whole.
+Pollution negatively affects communities as a whole.
 Illegal dumping, for instance, directly contaminates municipal and natural water supplies – everything from safe public beaches to drinkable tap water in our faucets is dependent on having access to clean water resources.
 Teaching your kids the importance of environmentally friendly behaviors helps bridge the connection between our actions and how they directly impact the world around us.
 Check out this list of ways students can start giving back to their communities!

 2) Recycling programs, fundraisers, and park cleanups are a great way for students to get involved.
 Today, all schools incorporate recycling programs and encourage individual participation on the student's part.
 Even very young children are taught that there are “two” different colored bins in the classroom – one for waste, and one for paper and recyclables.
 In addition, many older students participate in recycling drives and community cleanup initiatives because they look great on any college application, and also show the student has an active interest in bettering their community.

 5) Green energy has unlimited potential.
-Fossil fuels are becoming less and less popular – more car manufactures have begun the switch to alternative energy, like electrical vehicles.
+Fossil fuels are becoming less and less popular – more car manufacturers have begun the switch to alternative energy, like electric vehicles.
 Solar panels are becoming a common sight in residential areas.
 Refillable water bottles are now preferred over disposable plastic.
-Even fast food restaurants are phasing out plastic straws!
+Even fast-food restaurants are phasing out plastic straws!
 The evidence is all around us – times are changing.
-Getting your kids involved now may just peak their interest in a rapidly-growing job sector (learn more about sustainability careers and other interesting career paths)!
+Getting your kids involved now may just pique their interest in a rapidly-growing job sector (learn more about sustainability careers and other interesting career paths)!